Toomas633/FileShare/README.md

   Make sure to replace "My PHP Website" with a descriptive name for your website, "/path/to/website" and "/path/to/cleanup.py" with the path to the website files on your server leaving "cleanup.py" in place, and "localhost:8000" with the appropriate URL for your website.
 * Save and close the file by pressing `CTRL+X`, then `Y`, then `ENTER`.
 * Reload the systemd daemon to recognize the new service by running the command `sudo systemctl daemon-reload`.
+* Run `php createDB.php` once to create the required database,folders and prefill it with settings.
 * Start the new service by running the command `sudo systemctl start mywebsite`.
 * Verify that the service is running properly by checking the status with the command `sudo systemctl status mywebsite`.
 * If the service is running correctly, enable it to start at boot time by running the command `sudo systemctl enable mywebsite`.